zaktech96/vsionboard/README.md

    };
    ```

-6. Set up the remote database by running your first database migration:
+7. Set up the remote database by running your first database migration:
    ```
    pnpm prisma migrate dev --name add-initial-tables
    ```

-7. Start the development server:
+8. Start the development server:
    ```
    pnpm dev
    ```

-8. Open your browser and navigate to `http://localhost:3000` to see your application running :raised_hands:
+9. Open your browser and navigate to your ngrok URL (e.g. `https://abc123.ngrok.io`) to see your application running :raised_hands:

 ## Additional Configuration

-- Webhooks: Set up webhooks for Clerk (if using auth) at `/api/auth/webhook` and for Stripe (if using payments) at `/api/payments/webhook`.
+- Webhooks Setup:
+  1. Install and start ngrok for local webhook testing:
+     ```
+     brew install ngrok  # on macOS
+     ngrok http 3000
+     ```
+  2. Clerk Webhook (if using auth):
+     - Set up webhook at Clerk Dashboard
+     - Select event type: `user.created`
+     - Set webhook URL to: `<your-ngrok-url>/api/auth/webhook`
+  3. Stripe Webhook (if using payments):
+     - Install Stripe CLI and run:
+     ```
+     stripe listen --forward-to <your-ngrok-url>/api/payments/webhook
+     ```

 - Customize the landing page, dashboard, and other components as needed.
 - Modify the Prisma schema in `prisma/schema.prisma` if you need to change the database structure.